sntakirutimana72/awesome-books-v2/README.md

 # Awesome Books

-A Books manager webapp that lists existing records and allows user to add and remove to and from the books record.
+A book-manager app that pulls from the browser localstorage and allows users to view existing books and add more books to the records.
+Built with HTLM, CSS, JavaScript, and Webpack.

-> This project is a remodel based on the original design in collaboration with **Levina Nadezhda in Microverse**

 ## Built With